ikrima/gamedevguide/contents/guides/ue4guide/wip/physics/gameplay-ability-system/Overview.md

     - **UGameplayEffectCustomApplicationRequirement**: For more complex rules\\

   - **Granted Abilities**: Effecsts can grant abilities, not just tags.
-Useful to be used with executions: Ex: Actor gets bomb Gameplay Effect and actor has tag: CoveredInOil =&gt; grant OnFireAoT
+Useful to be used with executions: Ex: Actor gets bomb Gameplay Effect and actor has tag: CoveredInOil => grant OnFireAoT

   - **Stacking**